nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 But do not fall in love with a tool too soon.
 You should be confronted with the problem first, before you can evaluate what tool makes your work more easy for you.

+ML Frameworks
+^^^^^^^^^^^^^^^^^^^^^^

+Machine Learning frameworks offer software building blocks for designing, training and validating your machine learning model.
+Most of the time you will only be confronted with your ML framework using a high level programming interface.
+All major FOSS ML frameworks offer APIs for all major programming languages.
+Almost all ‘black magic’  needed for creating machine learning application is hidden in a various software libraries that make a ML framework.

+In another section of this book a full overview of all major ML frameworks will be presented.
+But for creating your architecture within your specific context choosing a ML framework that suits your specific use case is a severe difficult task.
+Of course you can skip this task and go for e.g. Tensorflow in the hope that your specific requirements are offered by simple high level APIs.

+Some factors that must be considered when choosing a ML framework are:

+* Stability.
+How mature, stable is the framework?
+* Performance.
+If performance really matters a lot for your application (training or production) doing some benchmark testing and analysis is always recommended.
+* Features.
+Besides the learning methods that are supported what other features are included?
+Often more features, or support for more learning methods is not better.
+Sometimes simple is enough since you will not change your machine learning method and model continuously.
+* Flexibility.
+How easy is it to switch to another ML framework, learning method or API?
+* Transparency.
+Machine learning development is a very difficult tasks that involves a lot of knowledge of engineers and programmers.
+Not many companies have the capabilities to create a ML framework.
+But in case you use a ML framework: How do you known the quality?
+Is it transparent how it works, who has created it, how it is maintained and what your business dependencies will be!
+* License.
+Of course we do not consider propriety ML frameworks.
+But do keep in mind that the license for a ML framework matters.
+And make sure that no hooks or dual-licensing tricks are played with what you think is an open ML Framework.
+* Speeding up time consuming and recurrent development tasks.

+Debugging a machine learning application is no fun and very difficult.
+Most of the time you spend time with model changes and retraining.
+But knowing why your model is not working as well as expected is a crucial task that should be supported by your ML framework.

+There are too many open source machine learning frameworks available which enable you to create machine learning applications.
+Almost all major OSS frameworks offer engineers the option to build, implement and maintain machine learning systems.
+But real comparison is a very complex task.
+And the only way to do some comparison is when ML frameworks are open source.
+And since security, safety and privacy should matter for every use case there is no viable alternative than using an mature OSS ML framework.

 Data
 ^^^^^^